 ESC members who cannot attend a scheduled meeting will inform an ESC officer prior to the meeting.
 Members who regularly miss meetings may be removed from office in accordance with these bylaws.

 ARTICLE IX: AMENDMENTS

-Any member of the exempt employee constituent group may propose amendments to these bylaws.
-Proposed amendments must be made to the chair in writing at least thirty (30) calendar days prior to a regularly scheduled meeting.
-The chair will distribute copies in advance to each Exempt Staff Council member.
-Adoption will be by a two-thirds majority of elected Exempt Staff Council members with proxy voting disallowed.
+Any member of the constituency may propose amendments to these bylaws.
+Proposed amendments must be made to the ESC chair in writing at least thirty (30) calendar days prior to a regularly scheduled ESC meeting.
+The chair will distribute copies in advance to each ESC member.
+Adoption will be by a two-thirds majority of elected ESC members with proxy voting disallowed.
 Final approval is subject to the action of the President of the University.